Now for the GOP

 The Democrats have many believing Trump is a racist, a xenophobe, a sexist, an Islamophobe and anti immigrant.
 He is none of those things.
 The left twists everything he says to pander to those with lower intellectual capacity and higher emotional levels.
 One excellent and recent example is he did not advocate drinking bleach or Lysol but the liberals say he did.
 They blame him for the virus when it was in China where it originated and it benefits them and China.
-He placed a travel ban on people from China on Jan 30 while the Democrats criticized him for weeks after it.
+He placed a travel ban on people coming from China on Jan 30 while the Democrats criticized him for weeks after it.
 I would say if anyone had motive, means and opportunity it would be the Chinese and the Democrats.
 I have made a list in the next Essay (9) of things that benefited both the Chinese and the Democrats.
 The Democrats fully expected Hillary to win two terms and the system would collapse in the second term and they could declare martial law with them frozen in power but Trump’s win jeopardized that.
 Things did not go as expected.
 They did not win but they did not lose either.
 The West hasn’t lost but it hasn’t won either.
 The Democrat’s actions on heavy handed dictatorial powers in the quarantine lock down and their flippant attitude to rioting, looting, arson and murder shows what to expect if they win in November.
 With their blind hatred and obsession they cannot be allowed to regain control of the White House.
 If they win we have two options.
-Only two and you are not going to like either but you have to pick one because the third of having them in charge is far, far worse.
+Only two and you are not going to like either but you have to pick one because the third option of having them in charge is far, far worse.

 If you’re a blind Trump supporter the following should be overlooked.
 I call it as I see it.